-Welcome to my Tutorial Tuesday series!
-This first Tuesday I thought I would cover embroidery basics.
-You only need a few items to begin stitching, and you can get all of them at your local craft or fabric store.
-The supplies below cost me around $5.
+Sew you want to learn to stitch?
+You only need a few items to begin, and you can get all of them at your local craft or fabric store.
+The supplies below cost me about $5.

-Needles are next.
-Again, people embroider with all different sizes of needles.
-I just buy the cheap assorted packs of sewing needles and pick the ones I like.
-I tend to pick mid-size needles (2-2.5″) with fairly sharp tips.
-Again, it depends on the material you are embroidering on and what kind of thread/floss/material you are embroidering with.
+People embroider with all different types of needles.
+I tend to buy the cheap assorted packs of sewing needles and pick the ones I like.
+I usually pick mid-size needles (2-2.5″) with fairly sharp tips.
+The needle you choose often depends on the material you are embroidering on and what kind of thread you are embroidering with.
 Here’s a great article from Needle ‘n Thread on embroidery needles.

 My absolute favorite part of picking out supplies is choosing embroidery floss.
-If you are starting to embroider with a kit or specific project in mind, make sure to check which brand of floss they use.
+If you are using a pattern, make sure to check the floss brand.
 There are several popular brands – DMC, Anchor, Sullivan’s, etc. – and each uses a different numbering system for their colors.
 You need to match the correct brand with your project to find the colors they use.
-If you are starting without a project in mind, or want to use you own colors, feel free to pick any six-strand brand!
+If you are starting without a project in mind, or want to use you own colors, feel free to pick any brand!

-Once I buy my skeins, I wrap them around a floss card so they don’t get tangled (I swear I’m the queen of tangles – if it can, it will!).
+Once I buy my skeins, I wrap them around a floss card so they don’t get tangled.
 I also mark the card with the skein number or code in case I need to find a specific color or re-stock.
 Skeins in the store usually look something like the black and teal floss above.
 You can buy cards (above, far right), or make your own out of recycled cardboard (above, left).

-You will also need scissors, and, if you’d like, a thimble and a needle threader (I’ll show you a threader in a little bit).
+You will also need scissors, and, if you’d like, a thimble and a needle threader.
 I don’t usually use thimbles or threaders, but they are both handy tools to have around – especially when embroidering with or on unusual materials.
-Now, onto the next step!

 If you are using a hoop or frame, separate the two pieces.

-Place your piece of fabric on top of the inside/bottom part of your hoop.
-Ideally you should have at least 1-2″ of extra fabric around the hoop (like the example above).
+Place the piece of fabric on top of the inside/bottom part of the hoop.
+Ideally there should be 1-2″ of extra fabric around the hoop.